longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Depending on what is selected in the menu below, you can quickly airlift a unit to a destination city.

 Unit Type for Quickairlifting
-    Select the type of unit that will be quick airlifted by the menu above.
+    Select the type of unit that will be quickly airlifted by the menu above.

 Default Action vs Unit
     A sub-menu will show some optional actions that a unit should do by default against another unit.